Félix d'Hérelle: France and phages

-In early 1919, d'Hérelle isolated phages from chicken feces, successfully treating a plague of chicken typhus with them.
+In early 1919, d'Hérelle isolated phages from chicken feces, successfully treating a plague of chicken typhoid with them.
 After this successful experiment on chicken, he felt ready for the first trial on humans.
 The first patient was healed of dysentery using phage therapy in August 1919.
 Many more followed.

 At the time, none, not even d'Hérelle, knew exactly what a phage was.
 D'Hérelle claimed that it was a biological organism that reproduces, somehow feeding off bacteria.
 Others, the Nobelist Jules Bordet chief among them, theorized that phages were inanimate chemicals, enzymes specifically, that were already present in bacteria, and only trigger the release of similar proteins, killing the bacteria in the process.
-Due to this uncertainty, and d'Herelle using phages without much hesitation on humans, his work was under constant attack from many other scientists.
+Due to this uncertainty, and d'Hérelle using phages without much hesitation on humans, his work was under constant attack from many other scientists.
 It was not until the first phage was observed under an electron microscope by Helmut Ruska in 1939 that its true nature was established.

 In 1920, d'Hérelle travelled to Indochina, pursuing studies of cholera and the plague, from where he returned at the end of the year.
 D'Hérelle, officially still an unpaid assistant, found himself without a lab; d'Hérelle later claimed this was a result of a quarrel with the assistant director of the Pasteur Institute, Albert Calmette.
-The biologist Edouard Pozerski had mercy on d'Herelle and lent him a stool (literally) in his laboratory.
+The biologist Edouard Pozerski had mercy on d'Hérelle and lent him a stool (literally) in his laboratory.
 In 1921, he managed to publish a monograph, The Bacteriophage: Its Role in Immunity about his works as an official Institute publication, by tricking Calmette.
 During the following year, doctors and scientists across western Europe took a heightened interest in phage therapy, successfully testing it against a variety of diseases.
 Since bacteria become resistant against a single phage, d'Herelle suggested using "phage cocktails" containing different phage strains.

 Phage therapy soon became a boom, and a great hope in medicine.
 In 1924, 25 January, d'Hérelle received the honorary doctorate of the University of Leiden, as well as the Leeuwenhoek medal, which is only awarded once every ten years.
-The latter was especially important to him, as his idol Louis Pasteur received the same medal in 1895).
-The next year, he was nominated eight times for the Nobel prize, though he was never awarded one.
+The latter was especially important to him, as his idol Louis Pasteur received the same medal in 1895.
+The next year, he was nominated eight times for the Nobel Prize, though he was never awarded one.